-The printed visa sticker shall be affixed to the first page of the travel document that contains no entries or stamps.
+The printed visa sticker shall be affixed to the first page of the travel document that contains no entries or stamps - other than the stamp indicating that an application is admissible.

 The sticker shall be aligned with and affixed to the edge of the page of the travel document.
 The machine-readable zone (MRZ) of the sticker shall be aligned with the edge of the page (Annex 23).